 We all know it’s a good idea to have travel insurance when going on holiday.
 But do you know what you’re actually covered for – and what isn’t covered?

 Many people don’t.
 We spoke to our travel insurance experts to help bust 10 of the most common travel insurance myths.
 Have a read before you buy your cover…

 Myth 1: “It’s fine to buy travel insurance at the last minute”

-Although you can buy insurance at the last minute, the best time to get is as soon as you book your holiday.
-It’s not just intended to protect you while you’re away, but also to cover you against anything that might stop you from getting there – from illnesses to cancelled flights.
+Although you can buy insurance at the last minute, the best time to get it is as soon as you’ve booked your trip.
+That’s because travel insurance isn’t only designed to protect you while you’re away, but also to cover you for anything that might stop you from getting there in the first place – from illnesses to cancelled flights.

 Myth 2: “I only need to give my medical details once”

-Whether you’re buying a policy, renewing, or booking a trip under an annual policy, you should always update your insurer with your most recent medical information.
+Whether you’re buying a single trip policy or renewing or booking a trip under an annual policy, you should always update your insurer with your most recent medical information.
 This includes any investigations, diagnosis or hospital stays within the last 12 months.
+If you don’t, you might not be covered if you need to claim.
 If in doubt, always call your insurer.

 Myth 3: “I’m covered if I have to cancel because my relative is unwell”

 If the illness is caused by an existing condition you knew about when you booked the trip, your insurance wouldn’t be valid if you wanted to cancel because of it.
 You must declare all medical conditions beforehand, and check with your insurer in exactly what circumstances you are covered.
 This is one reason why it pays to take out insurance as soon as you book your trip.

 Myth 4: “If I list my fear of flying as medical condition I’m covered if I choose not to fly”